 - RainCity Housing and Support Society in Vancouver provides Housing First for LGBTQ2S youth with an emphasis on community support, employment, education and healthcare.

 - Dans la rue high school in Montreal enrols up to 20 students in their program, and provides a psychosocial counselor and resources to maximize their chances of success.

-These are just a handful of programs supporting homeless youth across Canada but more services and programming are needed to meet the diverse and unique needs, circumstances and goals of each youth.
+These are just a handful of programs supporting youth experiencing homelessness across Canada but more services and programming are needed to meet the diverse and unique needs, circumstances and goals of each youth.